Mark Paterson, PhD

 Pykett, J. & Paterson, M. (In Press) ‘Stressing the ‘body electric’: history and psychology of the techno-ecologies of work stress’, History of the Human Sciences

-Paterson, M. (In Press) ‘Hearing gloves and seeing tongues?
+Paterson, M. (2021) ‘Hearing gloves and seeing tongues?
 Disability, sensory substitution, and the birth of neuroplastic subjectivity’, invited contribution to Special Issue ‘Symmetries of Touch’ Eds.
 H. Schmidgen & R. Ladewig, Body and Society.

 Paterson, M. & Glass, M. (2020) ‘Seeing, feeling and showing “bodies-in-place”: Exploring reflexivity and the multisensory body through videography’, Social and Cultural Geography 21(1): 1-24.
 DOI: 10.1080/14649365.2018.1433866